 Due to his efforts and intellect, he became a Mushtahid at the age of 21.
 Becoming a mujtahid means that he was capable enough and achieved the status where, upon reading the Quran and Hadith, he could give rulings on different issues.

 An outstanding achievement of Imam Malik Bin Anas was that he managed to play a critical role in the collection of thousands of Hadiths.

-The collection developed, is considered as the pool of most reliable Hadiths available in the present times.
-Later, the student of Imam Malik Bin Anas put all his hadiths in one book named as “Al Muwatta”.
+The collection developed is considered the pool of most reliable Hadiths available at present.
+Later, the student of Imam Malik Bin Anas put all his hadiths in one book named “Al Muwatta”.

-Although there was a perception, that Imam Malik had very good relations with the state officials of Madina but that was not the truth.
-The reality was that Imam Malik had to face the trial at the time of Abu Ja’far al-Mansur’.
+Although there was a perception that Imam Malik had excellent relations with the state officials of Madina, that was not true.
+The reality was that Imam Malik had to face the trial at the time of Abu Ja’far al-Mansur.

-This trial was a result of a situation where Imam Malik was asked a politically motivated question that if a man was forced to divorce his wife and he divorced her, would the divorce count?
+This trial was a result of a situation where Imam Malik was asked a politically motivated question if a man was forced to divorce his wife and he divorced her, would the divorce count?